alexgoodison/dalia/README.md

 ```

 The FastAPI server will be available on `http://localhost:8000` and the Next.js app on `http://localhost:3000`.

+> `./run.sh` automatically ensures the backend virtual environment at `backend/.venv` exists
+> and installs dependencies when `backend/requirements.txt` changes, so you do not need to
+> manually activate the environment when using the combined runner.

 ### Generate React Query hooks